Traditional Japanese House Floor Plan: An Easy Guide

 Here, we compare the pros and cons of having a traditional Japanese house.

-The advantages of traditional Japanese house
+The advantages of a traditional Japanese house

 1. Humidity control